sizovs/boring-stack/README.md

 I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
 If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

 # Bun
 Bun is great, but I prefer building on stable foundation, t.i. – Node.
+Bun is still in its early days and it doesn't support many features Node does.

 # Postgres
 Some people prefer Postgres over SQLite mainly because it's more feature-rich (Postgres gives you live migrations, read replicas, higher write concurrency, pub-sub, and much more).
 If chances of becoming Twitter-scale are high, starting with Postgres is a safer bet because you won't need to migrate from SQLite[^1].
 The cool thing about Postgres is that you can run it next to the app, just like SQLite, and move to a separate machine if you outgrow a single box.
 One of the drawbacks is that it's much harder to achive dev/prod parity with Postgres without fuzzy solutions.
 This codebase does not support or showcases a use of Postgres.